Alhamdulillah, we are honoured to present you with our NEW digital hadith collection about Masjid Al-Aqsa and the people of Jerusalem.

 The elite status of the people of Shaam is further emphasised in the following hadith: 'When the people of Shaam become corrupt, then there is no good in you…' [Tirmidhi]

 Allah has selected His best servants to live in Shaam, and we know from other hadiths that His angels spread their wings over Shaam, and the Prophet (saw) encouraged his Companions to adhere to Shaam.
 Therefore, we are honoured not just to serve Masjid Al-Aqsa, but also support its people.
-Whether this is the people of Jerusalem, Gaza or Syria, we cannot underestimate the reward of helping them and the power of their du'as.
+We cannot underestimate the reward of helping them and the power of their du'as.